Jump to: Links to Full Articles

 David Arguello – Convicted of murdering Colorado peace officer Francisco Garcia on October 19, 1905, Arguello was legally hanged in Raton, New Mexico, on May 25, 1906.

 Willis Arrington – A Texas outlaw, Arrington was charged with rustling cattle in 1881.

-George Ashby – A horse thief that operated in Texas and Montana, Ashby killed a sheriff near the Powder River in Montana.
+George Ashby – A horse thief who operated in Texas and Montana, Ashby killed a sheriff near the Powder River in Montana.

 Joe Asque (18??-1877?) – When outlaw cattle rustler was captured near Hillsboro, New Mexico, he was lynched around 1877.
 However, the outlaw was able to cut himself down from the hangman’s noose and escape.

 David Atkins (18??-1964) – An outlaw and member of the Black Jack Ketchum gang, Atkins robbed trains throughout New Mexico, West Texas, and Arizona.
 He broke with the gang in 1898.
 Two years later, he was arrested in Montana for a Texas murder and was extradited.
 Out on bail, he escaped and would not be recaptured until 1911.
 Convicted of murder, it is incredible that he only received five years in prison.
 He died in 1964, having spent his last 32 years in a mental institution.